postmanlabs/postman-mcp-server/README.md

 ```

 When prompted, enter your Postman API key.
 Afterwards, the agent performs calls to the Postman cloud MCP server at `https://mcp.postman.com`.

-### Claude integration

-To integrate the MCP server with Claude, check the latest [Postman MCP server release](https://github.com/postmanlabs/postman-mcp-server/releases) and get the `.dxt` file.
-For more information, see Anthropic's [Claude Desktop Extensions](https://www.anthropic.com/engineering/desktop-extensions) documentation.

 ### Tool configuration modes